awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 **Registration and renewal period**
 One to ten years\.
 **Restrictions**
 Domain names that are at least three letters long \(such as aaa\.me\) are generally open to the public\.
 Domain\.me, the registry for \.me domains, considers two\-letter domain names and some longer domain names to be premium domain names\.
-You can't register premium \.me domains with or transfer them to Amazon Route 53\.
+You can't register premium \.me domains with or transfer them to Route 53\.
 For more information about premium \.me domain names, see the [domain\.me](https://domain.me/) website\.
 **Privacy protection \(applies to all contact types: person, company, association, and public body\)**

 + **Hidden** – address, phone number, fax number, and email address